Bird Watching Hot Spots on the Maryland, Delaware Eastern Shore

 Make sure you pack some drinks and snacks because once you arrive, you'll want to stay for hours.

 In addition to the expected local birds and migratories, you may see some wildly unexpected surprises like the Roseate spoonbill that was seen on Rt 54 outside of Fenwick Island just behind the Catch 54 Restaurant a few years ago.
 How about sitting out on a pier, eating a sandwich and sipping an iced tea while you are watching a spoonbill in Delaware!
 Unbelievable.
+White pelicans have been spotted with regularity at Blackwater Wildlife Refuge in Maryland and a Brown booby( a pelagic bird, unusual in the area) was seen at Assateague Island.

 Birdwatching at Bombay Hook National Wildlife Refuge